0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 notes:

-And with webgl being standard in all modern browsers, you can run anything, including doom.
+And with webgl being standard in all modern browsers, you can run anything, including DOOM!

 ---